smancke/docker-intro/README.md

 RUN
 --------

-The `RUN` command allows to execute commands arbitrary commands in the container, which modify the file system and produce a new layered container.
+The `RUN` command allows to execute arbitrary commands in the container, which modify the file system and produce a new layered container.

     RUN <command>